Sophisss/OpenSearch/Machine Learning/README.md

-CSV to Json needed because Data set in CSV format got a sample data https://www.kaggle.com/datasets/winston56/johnson-johnson-ogx-product-reviews took only reveiews from 2019 onwards that were not empty => 2213 entries

 # 🧠 OpenSearch Product Review Agent

-This project demonstrates how to build an intelligent agent using **OpenSearch**, **Hugging Face embeddings**, and **Gemini** to provide natural language answers based on product reviews.
+This example demonstrates how to build an  agent using **OpenSearch**, **Hugging Face embeddings**, and **Gemini** to provide natural language answers based on product reviews and is one application of the AI/ML features in OpenSearch.

 ---

 ## 📦 Overview

-- **Dataset**: Product reviews from [Kaggle](https://www.kaggle.com/) reduced to 2,000 entries.
+- **Dataset**: Product reviews from [Kaggle]([https://www.kaggle.com/datasets/winston56/johnson-johnson-ogx-product-reviews]) reduced only reveiews from 2019 onwards that were not empty => 2213 entries.
 - **Goal**: Enable users to ask questions about products and get contextual, smart answers using vector search + LLM.
 - **Tech Stack**:
   - OpenSearch (ML Commons, k-NN, Agent Framework)
   - Hugging Face Sentence Transformers
   - Gemini API (via OpenSearch connector)
-  - Python (for data transformation and bulk upload)
+  - Python (for csv data transformation and bulk upload)

 ---

 ## 📁 Project Structure

 ```
-📂 project-root/
+📂 project-root/d
 ├── data/
 │   └── product_reviews_cleaned.csv   # Cleaned CSV: product + review columns only
 ├── scripts/